About Me

 Cornish pasties

 Pasties originate in Cornwall, so perhaps it’s not surprising that I associate them with Falmouth.
 Known locally as ‘Oggies’ for some obscure reason, they were a neatly packaged lunch for men working in the tin mines.
 The story goes that they were savoury at one end and that the other end was filled with jam.
 Nowadays, they’re usually made with meat, but of course they were originally vegetarian – miners couldn’t afford meat for lunch.
 Rowes, in Falmouth, used to make (and probably still do!) probably the best vegetarian pasty that I’ve ever eaten.
-However, they used flaky pastry, which is far from authentic and so awkward to make, that I don’t suggest it for any of my recipes, in spite of which, the following recipe is an attempt to replicate Rowes' masterpiece.
+However, they used flaky pastry, which is far from authentic and is so awkward to make, that I don’t suggest it for any of my recipes.
+However, the following recipe is an attempt to replicate Rowes' masterpiece and I think the filling is not dissimilar.

 Makes 2 pasties